dtrelogan/react-formstate/docs/modelInjection.md

 #### Note

-do not confuse the use of defaultValue as a property name. react-formstate uses [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)
+do not read too much into the use of defaultValue as a property name. react-formstate uses [controlled components](https://facebook.github.io/react/docs/forms.html#controlled-components)